Web Database Project

 system, or practically any kind of system that would require some kind

-of server-side connectivity.
-There are many sample projects, some
+of database CRUD on a website.
+There are many sample projects,

 to build the project from scratch.
 You may use one of the

 projects that were demonstrated in class, or build upon examples that

 were used in labs.
 However, you must modify the